Jessica Flack

-Jessica C. Flack is a data scientist, evolutionary biologist, and professor at the Santa Fe Institute.
+Jessica C. Flack is a data scientist, evolutionary biologist, and former professor at the Santa Fe Institute.

 Education and career

 Jessica Flack attended Cornell University for her undergraduate studies and graduated in 1996 with a Bachelor of the Arts (Honors Degree).
 She received her PhD from Emory University in 2003, where she studied cognitive science, animal behavior and evolutionary theory.
 Following her Ph.D. she moved to the Santa Fe Institute as a postdoctoral fellow, and studied complexity science, collective behavior, and robustness from 2004 to 2007.